tingerrr/hydra/src/util/assert.typ

   ///
   /// -> type
   ..expected-types,
-  /// The assertion message to use.
+  /// The name to use for the value in the assertion message.
   ///
+  /// This is ignored if @cmd:eq.message is not #typ.v.auto.
+  ///
+  /// -> str
+  name: "value",
+  /// The assertion message to use, or a function to generate it if the panic occurs.
+  ///
-  /// -> str | auto
+  /// -> str | function | auto
   message: auto,
 ) = {
   let given-type = type(value)